geomatsi/yocto-manifests/README.md

 # IoT images: MQTT/Node/nRF24

-## Upstream IoT images: Yocto v2.2 Morty
+## Upstream IoT images: Yocto v2.2 Morty and v2.5 Sumo
 Yocto Morty images are based on upstream kernel v4.9 and u-boot v2016.11.
+Note that nodejs is built using Morty branch of meta-nodejs layer in both Morty and Sumo images.

 ### Fetch Yocto layers